-Human hair is a very complex visual pattern where hundreds of thousands of hairs are grouped into strands and wisps in diverse hair styles.
-Modeling hair appearance is an important and challenging problem in graphics, digital human animation, non-photorealistic rendering.
+Hundreds of thousands of hairs are grouped into strands and wisps in diverse hair styles.
+Modeling hair appearance is an important and challenging problem in graphics, digital human animation, and nonphotorealistic rendering.
 It is evident that hair style also plays a rather significant role in human recognition.
-For example, it often takes longer time to recognize a friend in a meeting if that person has changed to a very different hair style.
-In other case, if we keep somebody's hair image and replace his/her face, there is a good chance that the image is identified as the original subject by familiar people, especially when the image is small.
+For example, it often takes a longer amount of time to recognize a friend in a meeting if that person has changed to a very different hair style.
+In another case, if we keep somebody's hair the same and replace his/her face, there is a good chance that the image will be identified as the original subject by familiar people, especially when the image is small.

 In computer graphics, hair acquisition, modeling, and animation have attracted growing interest in recent years [13], [14], [5], [7], [11], [22].
-Hair models in graphics are threedimensional and have typically $O(10^4 - 10^5)$ hair strands and $O(10^6)$ line segments connected to a scalp surface.
+Hair models in graphics are threedimensional and typically have $O(10^4 - 10^5)$ hair strands and $O(10^6)$ line segments connected to a scalp surface.
 These models often include hair dynamics, friction, lighting effects, and occlusion relations, which are either input through user interfaces [7], [5], [14], [13] or acquired from multiple (say 30 to 40) views using advanced computer vision techniques [17], [22].
-Editing and rendering such a complex 3D model typically take many hours in a computer.
+Editing and rendering such a complex 3D model typically takes many hours on a computer.